 People don’t typically think of onions as a nutritious vegetable, but they are!
 Onions improve heart health, help with blood sugar regulation, contain antioxidants, and even increase bone density.
 I enjoy using red, yellow, and white onions in my dishes, but keep in mind that red and yellow onions contain more nutrients than white ones.
 Plus, good-quality olive oil and grass-fed butter, such as Kerrygold, are wonderful sources of heart-healthy omega-3s!

-These recipes are nut-free, gluten-free, refined-sugar-free, egg-free, soy-free, paleo, grain-free, and vegetarian.
+This recipe is nut-free, gluten-free, refined-sugar-free, egg-free, soy-free, paleo, grain-free, and vegetarian.

 HERE’S WHAT YOU’LL NEED: